grpc/proposal/A6-client-retries.md

 The `initialBackoff`, `maxBackoff`, and `backoffMultiplier` parameters tune the exponential delay before retry attempts.

+Jitter of plus or minus 0.2 is applied to the backoff delay to avoid hammering servers at the same time from a large number of clients.
+Note that this means that the backoff delay may actually be slightly lower than `initialBackoff` or slightly higher than `maxBackoff`.

 The initial retry attempt will occur after `initialBackoff * random(0.8, 1.2)`.
 After that, the `n`-th attempt will occur after `min(initialBackoff*backoffMultiplier**(n-1), maxBackoff) * random(0.8, 1.2))`.

 ##### Retryable Status Codes